ysfaran/react-fluent-form/docs/API.md

 #### `withContext: (context: object) => FormConfig`

-Sets the initial context value. **It needs to be an object of any type**.
+Sets the initial context value.
+It needs to be an object of any type:
- It's recommend to wrap context values in a `context` field (see `withValidation` below for more details):

 ```ts
 const formConfig = createForm<UserForm>()({